SGNovice/Disease-detection-using-chest-xrays/README.md

 the function is linear, resulting in a quicker gradient computation.

 #### **ReLU activation**
-ReLu Stands for Rectified linear unit.
+ReLu Stands for Rectified Linear unit.
 It is the most widely used activation function, and is chiefly implemented in hidden layers of Neural network.
 * Equation :- A(x) = max(0,x).
 It gives an output x if x is positive and 0 otherwise.
 * Value Range :- [0, inf]